-- Business Management-The sutler carried a wide variety of goods to cater to his diverse clientele.
-Goods carried ranged from jaw harps and harmonicas to pipe tobacco, material, and furs.
+- Business Management - The sutler carried a wide variety of goods to cater to his diverse clientele.
+Goods carried ranged from jaw harps and harmonicas to pipe tobacco, cloth, and furs.
 The sutler made every effort to maintain a good supply of merchandise.
 Generally three different lines of merchandise were carried: officer, enlisted, and trade.

-- Finance and Bookkeeping-The sutler's prices were set by three officers who formed a Council of Administration.
+- Finance and Bookkeeping - The sutler's prices were set by three officers who formed a Council of Administration.
 Other regulations governed the flow of credit.
 A sutler could extend credit, but only up to one half of a soldier's monthly salary.
-Careful records were kept to provide proof of a soldiers' debt.
+Careful records were kept to provide proof of a soldiers' debts.
 Come pay day, the sutler was third in line at the pay table to collect his debt.

-- Convenience-Similiar to the Wal Mart supercenters of today, most sutler stores functioned as more than just stores.
+- Convenience - Similar to the Wal-Mart supercenters of today, most sutler stores functioned as more than just stores.
 Many sutler stores had bars and pool tables.
 (Beer and wine only for enlisted at Fort Scott).
 A sutler store also served as a newspaper stand and a post office.

 - Through bringing a variety of goods and services to the frontier and by marketing to a wide variety of customers, the sutler became an agent of civiilization on the frontier.

 - To tell about the various roles that the sutler played and the people that he served.

 - To show how the sutler ran his business.

 Objectives: After participating in this program, the students will be able to:

 - Name five items that were sold in the sutler store.

 - List two other functions that the sutler performed besides that of being a merchant ( e.g. postmaster, source for news and other information).